flenniken/statictea/docs/messages.md

-    "When mixing \'and\'s and \'or\'s you need to specify the precedence with parentheses.", ## wNeedPrecedence "No matching end right parentheses.", ## wNoMatchingParen "You cannot assign to the functions dictionary.", ## wReadOnlyFunctions "The variable wasn\'t found in the l or f dictionaries."]
+    "When mixing \'and\'s and \'or\'s you need to specify the precedence with parentheses.", ## wNeedPrecedence "No matching end right parentheses.", ## wNoMatchingParen "You cannot assign to the functions dictionary.", ## wReadOnlyFunctions "The variable \'$1\' wasn\'t found in the l or f dictionaries.", ## wNotInLorF "You cannot call the variable because it\'s not a function or a list of functions."]
 ```